[OVERVIEW]

 Grammar checked by:

 However, Gengar also comes with an array of shortcomings.
-Firstly, its Poison typing: it brings no upsides and gives Gengar two very crippling weaknesses to Psychic and Earthquake, two of the most common attacking moves in the tier.
+First, its Poison typing brings virtually no upsides and gives Gengar two very crippling weaknesses to Earthquake and Psychic, two of the most common attacking moves in the tier.
 Most notably, Tauros and Snorlax 2HKO Gengar with Earthquake, and Starmie, Exeggutor, Alakazam, and Jynx 2HKO it with Psychic, severely hindering Gengar's ability to take on these Pokemon.
-Secondly, the two most important moves in its arsenal both come with a caveat: Hypnosis has very shaky 60% accuracy that will often prove extremely crippling when it misses, and Explosion comes off of a mediocre Attack stat, meaning that barring critical hits, it is one of the weakest Explosions in the tier.
-Thirdly, since its attacking options do not benefit from STAB, Gengar's damage output can oftentimes prove to be underwhelming.
-Lastly, despite being by no means a slow Pokemon, its speed can still leave to be desired, as it means it speed ties Tauros and is outsped by Starmie and Alakazam.
+Second, the two most important moves in its arsenal both come with a caveat: Hypnosis has a very shaky 60% accuracy that will often prove extremely crippling when it misses, and Explosion comes off of a mediocre Attack stat, meaning that barring critical hits, it is one of the weakest Explosions in the tier.
+Third, since its attacking options do not benefit from a STAB boost, Gengar's damage output can oftentimes prove to be underwhelming.
+Lastly, despite being by no means a slow Pokemon, Gengar's Speed can still leave much to be desired, as it Speed ties with Tauros and is outsped by Starmie and Alakazam.

 [SET]